-This SUNY Telecommuting Program is a pilot that is effective as of July 2021 and shall end December 31, 2021, unless extended by SUNY.
+This SUNY Telecommuting Policy is a pilot that is effective through June 30, 2024, unless extended by SUNY.
 Where required by exigent operational concerns, SUNY System Administration reserves the right to suspend or terminate this telecommuting program prior to that date.
 Should the Chancellor or their designee determine that such action is necessary, advance consultation with affected unions and reasonable advance notice to program participants will be provided to the greatest extent allowed by the exigent operational concerns on which the Chancellor's determination is based.

-Attachments:

-Telecommuting Application and Work Plan Telecommuting Progress Report
+Attachment: Telecommuting Application and Work Plan Telecommuting Progress Report